coolbutuseless/emphatic/README.md

 - `hl_diff()` for highlighting differences between two objects
 - `hl_grep()` highlight regular expression matches in an object or string
-- Output from `hl_*()` functions will automatically be rendered in Rmarkdown and Quarto documents (where the output format is one of html, PDF or typst).
-- The highlighted output can be explicitly converted to other formats
+- Manual conversion to other formats using:
-  using:
   - `as_html()`
   - `as_svg()` and animated `as_svg_anim()`
   - `as_typst()`
   - `write_xlsx()` - Excel document
+- Automatic conversion to the correct format is performed automatically when knitting an Rmarkdown or Quarto document.

 #### Installation